 - Cognitive issues, such as issues with concentration, memory, problem-solving, and other aspects of judgment, etc.

-If you or a loved one need long-term help to recover from opioid or alcohol addiction, please call us today 1-833-510-HELP.
-Our caring and friendly staff answer the phone 24 hours a day.
-In fact, many of us are in recovery too.
-We will treat you with respect and dignity and can answer any questions that you may have.
-We never judge and can answer any questions that you may have.
-We accept Medicare and commercial insurance plans.
-Don't let fear get in the way of reclaiming your health.
+If you or a loved one need long-term help to recover from substance use disorder, please call us today 888.501.9865.
+BrightView will treat you with respect and dignity and answer any questions that you may have.
+You can also reach us by filling out our online contact form.
+Don’t let fear get in the way of reclaiming your health.